hugoferreira/hugoferreira.github.com/_posts/2015-05-01-coach-or-kasparov.markdown

 categories: fun mathematics
 ---

-To encourage John's promising chess career, his coach offers him a prize if he wins (at least) two games in a row in a three-game series to be played with his coach and Garry Kasparov alternately: coach-kasparov-coach or kasparov-coach-kasparov, according to John's choice.
+> To encourage John's promising chess career, his coach offers him a prize if he wins (at least) two games in a row in a three-game series to be played with his coach and Garry Kasparov alternately: coach-kasparov-coach or kasparov-coach-kasparov, according to John's choice.
 Kasparov is (evidently) a better player than John's coach.
 Which series should John choose?

-## Solution

 Let $$p_C$$ be the probability of winning the coach and $$p_K$$ the probability of winning Kasparov, where $$p_C < p_K$$.
 The winning outcomes for the first scenario (C-K-C) are: